unlight/react-typescript-realworld-example-app/README.md

 # ![RealWorld Example App](logo.png)

-> ### [React TypeScript] codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### React/Redux/TypeScript codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 ### [Demo](https://github.com/gothinkster/realworld)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with **[React TypeScript]** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with **React/Redux/TypeScript** including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the **[React TypeScript]** community styleguides & best practices.
+We've gone to great lengths to adhere to the **React/Redux/TypeScript** community styleguides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

+## Stack

+-   TypeScript
+-   React
+-   Redux
+-   Reselect

-# How it works
+## How it works

 > Describe the general architecture of your app here

-# Getting started
+## Getting started

 ```sh
 npm ci
 npm run dev
 ```

-### Resources
+## Resources

 -   https://github.com/gothinkster/realworld/tree/master/spec#frontend-specs

-### Todo
+## Todo

 -   Config
+-   create appState type